zecure/blog.zecure.org/content/post/owasp_talk.md

 After the talk I will demonstrate the installation and configuration of *Shadow Daemon* from scratch.
 I will also use the example installation to show the protection at work by attacking it.
 You are invited to try it out on your own system in a virtual machine and you will see that the installation is easy and brings many advantages.

-The talk will be given in German.
+The talk will be held in German.
 If you are interested, this is the date and location:

-    04/28/2015 - 07:00 pm
+    04/28/2015 - 07:00 PM

     Unperfekthaus
     Friedrich-Ebert-Str.
 18